Title-1

 · Random acts of kindness - give flowers and gifts.
 Greet people cheerfully.

-· We should collect food, clothing and household items for the needy, especially during the month of November.
+· We should collect food, clothing and household items for the needy, especially during the month of November before Thanksgiving holiday.

 · Volunteer on Thanksgiving Day in local soup kitchens.